scaredos/cfresearch/README.md

 `cf_ch_cp_return`: `"ID OF CAPTCHA CHALLENGE|{\"follow_up\":\"captcha\"}"` (This is now included in the form data, it is why UAM now makes you follow up with a Captcha Challenge)

+- The final request then replies with a `cf_clearance` cookie that has an unknown value (mostly likely used in logging requests)

 ## CloudFlare hCaptcha Challenge
 The URI has not changed, but the POST data has. hCaptcha is the replacement for reCaptcha. hCaptcha uses the users input to train machine learning modles and neural networks, making the businesses that own the models pay the website owner.